Who We Are

 Francie Cashman

-Dr Francie Cashman is a postdoctoral fellow at STScI.
-She is studying the interstellar medium near the Galactic Center using ultraviolet absorption line spectroscopy.
+Dr Francie Cashman is an assistant professor of physics at Presbyterian College in South Carolina.
+She is an expert in laboratory astrophysics, the interstellar medium, and ultraviolet absorption line spectroscopy.
 Francie received her undergraduate degree in Physics from the College of Charleston and her PhD in Physics from the University of South Carolina.
 Her PhD thesis explored gravitationally lensed quasar absorption line systems, as well as provided a comprehensive survey of the atomic data commonly used in absorption line studies of the interstellar, circumgalactic, and intergalactic medium.
+She was a postdoc at STScI before starting her faculty position.

 Christian Soto